-American Airlines will soon be rolling out a new passenger experience on long haul flights, as the airline introduces its new Flagship Suite business class, and front-row Flagship Suite Preferred.
-While this product will be offered on newly delivered Boeing 787-9s (which are unfortunately delayed), we’re also going to see existing Boeing 777-300ERs reconfigured.
+American Airlines plans to eventually roll out a new passenger experience on long haul flights, as the airline introduces its new Flagship Suite business class, and front-row Flagship Suite Preferred.
+While this product will be offered on newly delivered Boeing 787-9s (which are delayed), we’re also going to see existing Boeing 777-300ERs reconfigured.

 In this post: